Omitted variable bias of Lasso-based inference methods: A finite sample analysis: Theoretical analysis

-\begin{remark}[A simple heuristic for robustness checks] In view of our theoretical results and simulation evidence, if increasing $\lambda_{1}$ and $\lambda_{2}$ from the theoretically recommended choices (such as the one in \citet{belloni2014inference}) yield similar $\tilde{\alpha}$s, then the underlying model could be in the regime where either under-selection in both Lasso steps is unlikely, or the OVBs are simply negligible.
-Outside this regime, the magnitude and performance of post double Lasso can be quite sensitive to the increase of $\lambda_{1}$ and $\lambda_{2}$.
-The rationale behind this heuristic lies in that the final step of post double Lasso, (\ref{eq:double}), is simply an OLS regression of $Y$ on $D$ and the union of selected controls from (\ref{eq:las-1})\textendash (\ref{eq:las-2}).
-One might ask by how much $\lambda_{1}$ and $\lambda_{2}$ should be increased for the robustness checks.
-For the regularization choice proposed in \citet{belloni2014inference}, our simulations suggest that an increase by $50\%$ works well in practice.
-As an example, Figure \ref{fig:dml_bias_std_sens} shows that the ratio of bias to standard deviation for the post double Lasso is less sensitive to increasing the regularization parameters when $\sigma_{x}\ge0.5$ because the selection performance of Lasso is more robust when $\sigma_{x}\ge 0.5$ (cf. Figures \ref{fig:sel_sensitivity} and \ref{fig:sel_rel_sensitivity}). {[}In Figures \ref{fig:sel_sensitivity}, \ref{fig:sel_rel_sensitivity}, and \ref{fig:dml_bias_std_sens}, we fix $\beta_{K}^{*}$ and $\gamma_{K}^{*}$ while varying $\sigma_{x}$, which is equivalent to varying the magnitude of $\beta_{K}^{*}$ and $\gamma_{K}^{*}$ while fixing $\sigma_{x}$, as discussed previously.
-In other words, we can simply replace the label $\sigma_{x}$ for the horizontal axis by the magnitude of $\beta_{K}^{*}$ and $\gamma_{K}^{*}$.{]}
+This ``triple-regime'' characterization suggests that one may assess the robustness of post double Lasso by increasing the penalty level.
+If increasing $\lambda_{1}$ and $\lambda_{2}$ yields similar estimates $\tilde{\alpha}$, then the underlying model could be in the regime where either the OVBs are negligible (Regime (ii)) or under-selection in both Lasso steps is unlikely (Regime (iii)).
+By contrast, under Regime (i), the performance of post double Lasso can be quite sensitive to an increase of $\lambda_{1}$ and $\lambda_{2}$.
+The rationale behind this heuristic lies in that the final step of post double Lasso, (\ref{eq:double}), is simply an OLS regression of $Y$ on $D$ and the union of selected controls from (\ref{eq:las-1})--(\ref{eq:las-2}).
+A natural question is by how much $\lambda_{1}$ and $\lambda_{2}$ should be increased for the robustness checks.
+For the regularization choice proposed in \citet{belloni2014inference}, we will show in the simulations of Section \ref{sec:simulation_evidence} that an increase by $50\%$ works well in practice.